Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Prerequisites

-- Node.js 8 LTS or higher
+- Node.js 8 LTS or higher.
 - An [Azure subscription](https://azure.microsoft.com/free/).
 - The [Azure CLI][azure_cli] can also be useful for authenticating in a development environment and managing account roles.